Friday, 29 January 2021

 Cmedia CM108 IC

-Shown enlarged, actual IC is 7mm by 7mm
+Shown enlarged, the actual IC is 7mm by 7mm

 Allstar Link Node Build - Part 2